jentjr/flopydoc/docs/tutorial2.rst

     print 'Adding ', len(bound_sp2), 'GHBs for stress period 2.'

     # We do not need to add a dictionary entry for stress period 3.
-    # Flopy will automatically take the list from stess period 2 and apply it
+    # Flopy will automatically take the list from stress period 2 and apply it
     # to the end of the simulation, if necessary
     stress_period_data = {0: bound_sp1, 1: bound_sp2}